cairoaraujo/nextjs-users-list/README.md

 **Frontend: React + TypeScript + Tailwind**
 **Backend: NestJS + PostgreSQL + Prisma**

+You can access a demo in production here: https://nextjs-users-list.vercel.app/

 ![Project Screenshot](./public/preview.png)
 It allows you to create, list, update, and delete users with an easy-to-use interface.